 COVID-19 and Chickens

 Unless you literally live under a rock (which may be one of the safest places to be) you’ve heard about COVID-19 (The new name of this disease is coronavirus disease 2019, abbreviated as COVID-19).
-Personally I don’t know anyone who isn’t affected by it, at least a little bit.
+Personally, I don’t know anyone who isn’t affected by it, at least a little bit.
 My own little family is dealing with challenges in a variety of ways.

-The CDC has not yet published an article on chickens specifically, but did say, “There is no reason at this time to think that any animals, including pets, in the United States might be a source of infection with this new coronavirus that causes COVID-19.
+The CDC has not yet published an article on chickens specifically but did say, “There is no reason at this time to think that any animals, including pets, in the United States might be a source of infection with this new coronavirus that causes COVID-19.
 To date, CDC has not received any reports of pets or other animals becoming sick with COVID-19 in the United States.

 Pets have other types of coronaviruses that can make them sick, like canine and feline coronaviruses.
 These other coronaviruses cannot infect people and are not related to the current COVID-19 outbreak.”

 This is a scary time.
 There’s absolutely no doubt about that.
-Many things we’ve grown accustomed to are being called into question, and honestly the information can change from day to day.
+Many things we’ve grown accustomed to are being called into question, and honestly, the information can change from day to day.
 We’ve been in close contact with our fabulous farms all over the US and they are all taking this very, very seriously.
 Extra precautions have been put in place to ensure everything and everyone is safe.

-The truth of the matter is that this pandemic has actually shed more positive light on homesteading and becoming more self-sufficient.
+The truth of the matter is that this pandemic has shed a more positive light on homesteading and becoming more self-sufficient.
 I live in a relatively small community and supplies are still hard to come by at times, and there are restrictions put in place.
 For instance, most stores are limiting the quantities in which you can buy (ie. two containers of eggs, two loaves of bread, two containers of milk).
 It makes the whole prospect of not having to rely on grocery stores and markets attractive.
 And We at Purely Poultry can help make that dream a reality by helping you to be more self-sufficient.
 Our poultry experts can help you make the best choices for your budget, your family, and your limitations.
 That’s what we’re here for.
 After all, we are “all in this together”.